uidaholib/spec-docs/content/introduction/scope.md

 - Items or collection for the community that Spec has accepted a curatorial role for,
 - Digitized materials with no available analog (no available print or re-digitization not possible due to material instability), and
 - Digitized materials with available analog (cost of re-digitizing weighed against preserving existing digital copies and physical materials)

+---
+### Examples

+Sometimes there can be confusion on which category a donation should fall under.
+Below are examples that should help guide decision making.
+- U of I English Department records = UA/UG
+- Joe Vandal, an English Department professor = MA/MG
+- Community group corporate records = MA/MG
+- USB of photographs from Jazz Fest = UA/IJC MG
+- Donation of photographs from a famous regional photographer = MA/PG
+- Argonaut photograph transfer = UA/PG